Architecture Overview

 -

-- After the intent is marked as fulfilled in the relevant Prover contract, the filler can claim funds from the
+- After the intent is marked as fulfilled in the relevant Prover contract, the solver can claim funds from the

 IntentSource